CatNgo18/SimpleToDo/README.md

 Learning how to use Android Studio was a little confusing but I eventually got the hang of it.
 I still feel like there's a lot more to learn though.

 Also, the coding language is still unfamiliar to me.

+Finally, most of the sections utilizing the terminal confused me as I'm on Windows and the instructors are all using macOS.

 ## License